jonathan-bourriquis-fluently/MicrosoftOpenAI/README.md

 1. On app mentioned (Slack): The workflow starts when the app is mentioned in a Slack channel.
 2. Find translation issues (Blackbird Prompts): It then uses Blackbird Prompts to find translation issues in the mentioned content.
 3. Build prompt: Next, it constructs a prompt based on the identified issues.
-4. Chat (Microsoft OpenAI): The constructed prompt is sent to Microsoft OpenAI to generate a response or solution.
+4. Chat (Azure OpenAI): The constructed prompt is sent to Azure OpenAI to generate a response or solution.
 5. Send message (Slack): Finally, the response from OpenAI is sent back as a message in the Slack channel.

 ## Feedback